 Originally, my site was simply a photo blog.
 The seven categories below are an archive of the 500 photos posted from May 13, 2006 to May 13, 2012.

 I made an iPhone app.
-It shows you the closest LCBOs and Beer Stores in Ontario, and SAQs in Quebec.
+It shows you where to buy booze in Ontario (LCBO, The Beer Store, grocery stores), and Quebec (SAQ).
 It's free, so if you have an iPhone, you should download it right away and then tell all your friends about it.
 That's what I would do.